Features Introduced in Reflection for Secure IT 8.0 Server for Windows and Release Notes

 Reflection for Secure IT Windows Server version 8.0

-This technical note outlines the new features available in the Reflection for Secure IT 8.0 Server for Windows release, as well as product release notes.
+This technical note outlines the features introduced in the Reflection for Secure IT 8.0 Server for Windows release, as well as product release notes.

 This note includes the following information: